jay-joshy/allergyguide/content/contribute_guides/medication_contribution.md

 authors = ["Joshua Yu"]
 +++

 Medications can be found in this [page here](/medications/).
-The goal is to provide cards that are succinct and relevant, not a deep dive -- the user can look at the monograph if they want for more detail.
+The goal is to provide cards that are succinct and relevant, not a deep dive -- the user can look at the monograph if needed for more detail.

 As such, there's a relatively standardized format for medications.
 See this example: